 WIRELESS INTERNET (WIFI)

 Wireless Internet (WiFi) access is available throughout the campus and the residence hall buildings.
 Several wireless network standards are supported (802.11 a, b, g, and n).
 Learn More about connecting to the wireless network.
+You will need to register your devices at the beginning of every semester.

-Network ports in the bedrooms and common areas are no longer active (as of July 1, 2020).
 Requests to activate network ports in the rooms must be submitted to Housing and Residential Education.

 To use the wired Internet (once approved and activated):